 How To Reach Kumbhalgarh Fort

 The nearest railway station and Airport are at Udaipur, which is 84 km from Kumbhalgarh fort.
 Udaipur is a major city well-connected with all metros via rail and air.
 Kumbhalgarh Fort is a comfortable 2-hour ride from Udaipur via road.
 If you’re planning for a trip to Kumbhalgarh fort from Delhi, it is advised to take a flight or train to Udaipur via road, this place is at a distance of 11 hours and 18 minutes.

 - Since the walk inside the fort is a long steep trek, comfortable footwear and water bottles to keep you hydrated are a must

-- The light & sound show every evening at 6:45PM is a spellbinding spectacle that must not be missed.
+- The light & sound show every evening at 6:45 PM is a spellbinding spectacle that must not be missed.
 History comes alive in this 45-minute show depicting tales of the Rajput dynasties of Mewar and the fort’s history.
-It is advisable to carry a torch with you as the lighting inside the fort is poor.
+It is advisable to carry a torch with you like the lighting inside the fort is poor.
 Show tickets: INR 100 for adults and INR 50 for children.

 - After the show the whole fort is illuminated for an hour, giving it a magical aura.
 This is a great time for clicking those spectacular shots.